PHANGS-JWST: the largest extragalactic molecular cloud catalog traced by polycyclic aromatic hydrocarbon emission: Introduction

 Giant molecular clouds (GMCs) and the stars they produce are fundamental components in the formation and evolution of galaxies.
 The physical characteristics and development of GMCs are closely intertwined with the larger-scale processes that shape galaxies.
 The conditions within the interstellar medium (ISM) significantly influence how GMCs emerge and evolve, with clear correlations observed between galactic properties and those of the clouds themselves, including gas pressure, surface density, and volume density \citep[e.g.,][]{Colombo_2014,Sun_2018,Chevance_2020}.
 Since star formation predominantly takes place within the cold, dense molecular phase of the ISM, characterizing GMCs is crucial for understanding the mechanisms that set those properties and ultimately for understanding the mechanisms that drive stellar birth, and by extension, galaxy evolution \citep{Bigiel_2008, Schruba_2011}.

-Over the past few decades, radio/mm/infrared telescopes have advanced to achieve increasingly higher resolution in the Milky Way and nearby galaxies, allowing us to resolve molecular clouds.
-With the successful launch of the James Webb Space Telescope (JWST), parsec-scale near/mid-infrared imaging is now possible in nearby (e.g., distances < 20 Mpc) galaxies.
+Over the past few decades, radio, millimeter, and infrared telescopes have advanced to achieve increasingly high resolution in the Milky Way and nearby galaxies, allowing us to resolve molecular clouds.
+With the successful launch of the James Webb Space Telescope (JWST), parsec-scale near- and mid-infrared imaging is now possible in nearby galaxies (e.g., distances < 20 Mpc).
 The Physics at High Angular Resolution in Nearby GalaxieS (PHANGS) survey \citep{Leroy_2021, Lee_2023, Williams_2024} has taken advantage of these advances in resolution to probe dust emission, specifically polycyclic aromatic hydrocarbons (PAHs), in galaxies at unprecedented sub-GMC scales of $5-30$ pc.